tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 ## Ranger Hybrid

 Like the paladin, your Level Progression table doesn't have many class-specific elements.
-You won't get the ranger's normal bonus talents at 5th and 8th level, instead receiving them at 6th level and 9th level.
+You won't get the ranger's normal bonus talents at champion tier and epic tier, instead receiving them at 6th level and 9th level.

 Unless you've hybrid'ed with one of the other skilled weapon-using classes, your damage dice for the Double Melee Attack and Double Ranged Attack talents drop down another size (usually from d6s to d4s) as a hybrid ranger.